gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

    PROJECT ID
     Google Cloud Project ID
    PRIVATE KEY
     The service account private key.
-Paste in the entire value between (but not including) the quotation marks in your downloaded JSON document, formatted like the following example: -----BEGIN PRIVATE KEY-----(your_key)-----END PRIVATE KEY-----.
+Paste in the entire value between (but not including) the quotation marks in your downloaded JSON document, formatted like the following example: ```-----BEGIN PRIVATE KEY-----(your_key)-----END PRIVATE KEY-----```
    CLIENT EMAIL
     The service account client email, ex: `morpheus@morpheus.iam.gserviceaccount.com` REGION